laurikari/tre/README_waf.txt

    - ap (or ex)   -- APproximate matching (or EXact)
    - wc (or nc)   -- Wide Character support (32-bit) (or Narrow (8-bit))
    - mb (or sb)   -- MultiByte characters (or SingleByte)
+   - ti (or ri)   -- TRE Interface or system Regex.h Interface

-MultiByte requires Wide Character, so there are 12 viable combinations of selected features.
+MultiByte requires Wide Character, so there are 24 viable combinations of selected features.

 National Language Support on MacOS currently depends on Objective-C